FREE MASTERCLASS

 Plans available: Team / Enterprise

-Starting Cost: $400/user/year
+Starting Cost: $399/user/year

 Udemy

 Udemy was founded by a collection of independent experts in their respective fields.
-The Learning and development departments can find the relevant content at Udemy for Business.
+The Learning and development departments can find relevant content at Udemy for Business.
 At Udemy, companies are granted access to 2,500 of the most relevant training courses.

 Plans available: Team / Enterprise